MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-for-power-bi.md

 ## Use self-service sign-up to get a free individual license for Fabric and Power BI

 Follow these steps to sign up for an account for the Power BI service.
 Each account requires a license and the options are free, Pro, PPU (Premium Per User), or trial.
-This section covers the sign up process for a free license.
+This section covers the signup process for a free license.
 With a free license you can try the Power BI service on your own using My Workspace, consume content from a Power BI workspace assigned to a Power BI Premium capacity, and initiate an individual Fabric trial.
 For more information, see [Power BI features by license type](service-features-license-type.md).

-The exact steps for sign up vary depending on your organization and what you select to start the process.
-For this reason, you might not be presented with all of the screens shown below.
+The exact steps for signup vary depending on your organization and what you select to start the process.
 There are many different ways to sign up for the Power BI service as an individual, and the steps in this article apply to the two most common.

 - Select a **Try free** or **Start free** button.
-You'll find the **Try free** type of buttons on `powerbi.microsoft.com`, in related Microsoft products, and in documentation and marketing articles.
+Find the **Try free** type of buttons on `powerbi.microsoft.com`, in related Microsoft products, and in documentation and marketing articles.
 - Receive an email with a link to a Power BI dashboard, report, or app.
 You haven't previously signed in to your Power BI account.

 > [!NOTE]